 You may shower 48 hours after surgery.
 Have someone help you in case you become lightheaded.
 We recommend taking the prescribed nausea medication 30 minutes before your first shower.
-This is also a good time to wash your garment if desired, following the instructions on the tag.

-- · To shower: - 1.
-Remove garment and any gauze. - 2.
-If you have drains, use a lanyard or tie a clean shoelace around your neck and attach drain bulbs using the clips to keep them out of the way while showering. - 3.
-Take a warm, not hot shower. - 4.
-Do not take a bath or swim. - 5.
-Wash face as you normally would. - 6.
-You can wash your hair, but you will need your caregiver's assistance as you are NOT to extend your arms over your shoulders for the first 2 weeks. - 7.
-Wash from the neck down using Hibiclens soap provided for the first week after surgery to reduce the risk of infection.
-If Hibiclens is irritating your skin switch to dial antibacterial soap. - 8.
-Gently wash over and around the incision sites.
-Do not avoid incisions apply Hibiclens with your fingers with gentle circular motion around the areas and rinse. - 9.
-Gently pat skin and dry with a clean towel. - 10.
-Do NOT apply lotion, powder or creams to your incisions or surgical area unless directed by our office.11.
-Replace any gauze dressings with a new 4x4 gauze. - 12.
-Put Garment back on this may be tricky so have help! - · Change towels/ sheets often first few weeks of recovery. - · NO baths, swimming or submerging in pools, hot tubs, oceans, lakes until after 6 weeks and when all incisions completely healed/ no open areas
+• To shower:

+- 1. Remove garment and any gauze.

+- 2. If you have drains, use a lanyard or tie a clean shoelace around your neck and clip the drains to keep them out of the way while showering.

+- 3. Take a warm, not hot shower.

+- 4. Do not take a bath or swim.

+- 5. Wash face as you normally would.

+- 6. You may wash your hair, if desired.

+7. Wash from the neck down using Hibiclens soap provided for the first week after surgery to reduce the risk of infection.
+If the Hibiclens is irritating your skin switch to dial antibacterial soap.

+8. Gently wash over and around the incision sites.
+Do not avoid incisions-apply Hibiclens with your fingers with gentle circular motion around the areas and rinse.

+9. Gently pat skin and dry with a clean towel.

+10. Do NOT apply lotion, powder or creams to your incisions or surgical area unless directed by our office.

+- 11. Replace any gauze dressings with a new 4x4 gauze. - 12.
+Put Garment back on this may be tricky so have help!

+· Change towels/ sheets often first few weeks of recovery.

+• NO baths, swimming or submerging in pools, hot tubs, oceans, lakes until after 6 weeks and when all incisions completely healed/ no open areas

+DRAINS

+- · You may or may not have drains, which typically stay in for 1-3 weeks. - The purpose of a drain is to get fluid out so it doesn't accumulate in the body better out than in! - Upon discharge you will receive instructions on emptying drains and caring for them.
+GLOVES MUST BE WORN BY PATIENT AND CARETAKER WHEN EMPTYING DRAINS. - Remember to write totals of drainage amounts on your drain log.
+You will bring the drain logs to your post-op appointment.
+The amount of drainage determines when the drains come out!